Fiserv/universal-commerce/recipes/customerRegistration.md

-# How customer's profile works in UCOM
+# How to Create, Read, Update and Delete Customer Profiles

 ## Step 1: Customer Registration